Survival guide 2022

 Are there safety clothes available?

-No, please the safety garments you will require – safety shoes and reflective vest.
+No, please bring the safety garments you will require – safety shoes and reflective vest.
 If you have spares, please bring them along for your fellow Build teammates.

 Are there power generators during build?